 The Upper Keys Future Fund supports grants to local nonprofits based in or specifically serving Key Largo, Islamorada, and Tavernier.
 The Fund expands CFFK’s impact, increases its resources, and provides grants to benefit Upper Keys residents.

 Bonus: All gifts to the Upper Keys Future Fund will be matched 1:1 by CFFK, up to $25,000.
 That means a gift of $1,000 will provide $2,000 in grant monies available to Upper Keys nonprofits.
 This is indeed the power of collective giving in action.
 You may make a donation to the Upper Keys Future Fund by clicking on the button below.

 The Upper Keys Advisory Council will play an integral role in helping identify potential applicants and advising the CFFK Grants Committee on grant recommendations.
-Grant information, including upcoming application deadlines, guidelines, and grant announcements, will be posted here.

 “If you’ve ever wondered what you can do to make a difference, here is your opportunity,” said Laura Lietaert, CFFK Board Member and Chair of the Upper Keys Advisory Council for CFFK.
 “All our generous donors who support the fund will double the impact of their gifts, help as many people as possible, and positively enhance the future for our Upper Keys residents and community.”